 High-profile organizations such as NASA Jet Propulsion Laboratory, Netflix, and Slack have to keep their information in highly secure places because of how much confidential information they deal with daily.
 It would be a disaster if their information was compromised.
 That being said, they all store data in the cloud!

 Experts know how to mitigate cyberattacks

 Experts know to how to mitigate cyberattacks.
-For example, in the case of a brute force attack*, an expert working for a cloud provider would know how to better combat the attack and protect stored data.
-The average technology user probably doesn’t know what a brute force attack is, let alone how to protect their information against it.
+For example, in the case of a brute force attack*--a trial-and-error method used to obtain sensitive information such as passwords and PINs-- an expert working for a cloud provider would know how to better combat the attack and protect stored data.
 When you keep your data in the cloud, you’re placing it in the hands of knowledgeable experts who work on cloud security for a living.
 That’s a much more secure option than trying to take care of all your cybersecurity yourself.

 What experts are doing differently